Form 13: Register an authorised representative or business agent

 If so, add Form 18 to Form 13.

-Is the authorised person a company or legal entity from abroad?
+Is the authorised person a foreign partnership or legal entity?

 More forms